 Contrast dye will pass naturally through your body within 1 day.
 You may be told to drink more water or other fluids during this time.

 Your healthcare provider will discuss the test results with you.
 This may be done during a follow-up visit or over the phone.

 Your next appointment is: __________________

 What is magnetic resonance angiography (MRA)?

 You’ve probably heard about the test called MRI.
-An MRI uses radio waves, a magnetic field, and a computer create a scan of your body to look for health problems.
+An MRI uses radio waves, a magnetic field, and a computer to create a scan of your body to look for health problems.

 Magnetic resonance angiography (MRA) is a type of MRI.
 It looks just at the body’s blood vessels.
 A regular angiogram requires inserting a thin tube (catheter) into your body.
 MRA is a less invasive and less painful test.

 During MRA, you lie flat inside an MRI scanner.
 This is a large, tunnel-like tube.
 In some cases, contrast dye may be added to your bloodstream.
 This is done to make your blood vessels easier to see.
 The contrast is put into your vein through an IV (intravenous) line.

 Why might I need MRA?

-If your healthcare provider thinks that you may have a narrowing or blockage of blood vessels somewhere in your body, he or she may advise MRA.
+If your healthcare provider thinks that you may have a narrowing or blockage of blood vessels somewhere in your body, they may advise MRA.
 Other conditions that your healthcare provider can look for during this test include:

 - An aneurysm or weakness in the wall of an artery

 - A narrowing of the aorta (aortic stenosis)